Is Your Bread Dough Kneaded Enough? Here’s How to Tell.

 Love to make homemade bread but unsure if you're kneading it right?
 We'll show you how to be sure you've kneaded dough enough so your loaves and rolls come out just right.

 Making your own homemade bread is one of the most satisfying kitchen achievements, though getting started can be a bit overwhelming.
-When I first started dabbling in yeasted breads, I fretted about proofing the yeast and letting the dough rise enough.
-Turns out that with a thermometer, letting yeast proof is simple.
-(Figuring out how to proof bread in a cold house was a major breakthrough, too.)
+When I first started dabbling in yeast breads, I fretted about proofing the yeast and letting the dough rise enough.
+Turns out that with a thermometer, learning how to proof yeast is simple.
+(Figuring out how to proof bread dough in a cold house was a major breakthrough, too.)

 However, knowing how to knead dough (and how long to do it) is another story.
 It’s an important step: Kneading the dough helps develop gluten, which gives the bread structure.
-But don’t worry—once you get the hang of kneading, you’ll be ready to tackle any bread, even this gorgeous star bread.
+But don’t worry—once you get the hang of kneading, you’ll be ready to tackle any bread, even this gorgeous chocolate babka.

 How to Knead Dough